azadis/LDDP/README.md

 For more information on LDDP, please refer to the [arxiv preprint](https://arxiv.org/pdf/1704.03533.pdf) which will be published at CVPR 2017.

 ### License
-LDDP is released under the MIT License (refer to the LICENSE file for details).
+LDDP is licensed for open non-commercial distribution under the UC Regents license; see LICENSE.
+Its dependencies, such as Caffe and Faster R-CNN, are subject to their own respective licenses.

 ### Citing LDDP
 If you find LDDP useful in your research, please cite: